Jerusalem would remain Israel's "undivided" capital.

 The Israeli PM, in his speech, demanded that Palestinians recognize Israel as a Jewish state as part of the terms of achieving their independent statehood.

-Netanyahu declared that Hamas be disarmed and Gaza demilitarized and that the Palestinian refugee problem be resolved outside of Israel.
+Netanyahu demanded that Hamas be disarmed and Gaza demilitarized and that the Palestinian refugee problem be resolved outside of Israel.

 “Jerusalem will remain united under Israel’s sovereignty,” Netanyahu declared.